Modern Batik

 $

-Despite its strong ties to traditional batik, modern batik uses linear treatment of leaves, flowers, and birds to create a more modern look.
-Instead of the rigid guidelines that have guided traditional craftsmen for centuries, these batiks are more reliant on the designer's dictates.
+Despite its strong ties to traditional batik, modern batik uses linear treatment of leaves, flowers, and birds to create a more modern look of the outfit.
+Instead of the rigid guidelines that have guided traditional artisans for centuries, these batiks rely more on the designer's dictates in each fashion collection.

-Furthermore, the use of color by contemporary designers exemplifies this point.
-Chemical dyes have rendered traditional dyes obsolete, allowing artisans to achieve any color they desire without relying on traditional dyes.
-Canting and cap are still used to create intricate patterns and designs in modern batik.
+Furthermore, the use of color in each shirt or women dress by contemporary designers exemplifies this point.
+Chemical dyes have rendered traditional paints obsolete, allowing artisans to achieve any color they desire without relying on conventional dyes.
+Cantings and caps are still used to create intricate patterns and designs in modern batik.

-On the international fashion stage, fashion designers such as Iwan Tirta have aggressively promoted batik as a fashion fabric.
-They have made significant contributions to the promotion of the Indonesian art of batik dress, both in traditional and contemporary forms.
+Fashion designers such as Iwan Tirta have aggressively promoted batik as a fashion fabric internationally.
+They have significantly contributed to advancing the Indonesian art of batik dress for women in traditional and contemporary forms.

 The possibilities with batik are endless.
-Despite the fact that the design process has remained virtually unchanged over the last century, it has made significant advances in recent decades.
-Batur batik, or traditional dress, was traditionally sold in two-and-a-quarter-meter lengths that could be used to make kain panjang or a sarong.
+Even though the design process has remained virtually unchanged over the last century, it has made significant advances in recent decades.
+Batur batik, or traditional dress for women, was traditionally sold in two-and-a-quarter-meter lengths that could be used to make kain panjang or a sarong.

-It is now used for home furnishings and household accessories, such as heavy canvas wall hangings and tablecloths, as well as tablecloths and tablecloths with batik patterns.
-Famous artists use batik techniques to create batik paintings, which can now be found in many people's homes and offices.
+Not only to make contemporary batik clothing, the batik cloth is now used for home furnishings and household accessories, such as heavy canvas, wall hangings, and tablecloths.
+Famous modern artists use batik techniques to create paintings, now found in many people's homes and offices.

-Finest-quality hand-painted batik is extremely expensive, and the quantity produced is extremely limited.
-Despite the fact that we live in a machine-dominated world, there is a growing interest in handcrafted materials as opposed to mass-produced materials.
+The finest-quality hand-painted batik is extremely expensive in a regular shop, and the quantity produced is minimal.
+Even though we live in a machine-dominated world, there is a growing interest in handcrafted rather than mass-produced materials.
 Batik, for example, is one of these materials.

 Modern Batik on the International Stage